Parametrised noncommutative motives and equivariant cubical descent in algebraic K-theory: Aspects of parametrised category theory

-as desired in \cref{eqn:semiadditivityNormMap}.
 A little unwinding of definitions shows that, when $U\simeq V\sqcup V$ and $f\colon U \rightarrow V$ is the fold map, the construction above specialises to the usual unparametrised canonical comparison map $\coprod\rightarrow \prod$ required to be an equivalence in the definition of semiadditive categories. \end{recollect}